JxSrcInc/dag/Readme.md

 View the longest path in the console output.

+## Large Scale Branch
+Add RandomDAGGenerator to create large DAG.
+Add unit test

 ## Questions and Answers

 Q: Does the solution work for larger graphs?

 A: Yes, the solution is designed to work for graphs of various sizes.
+It is also tested on a large DAG of 10000 vertices created by ScaleDAGGenerator in largescale branch.

 Q: Can you think of any optimizations?

-A: While optimizations are possible, the algorithm for finding the longest path is inherently complex.
-Further investigation is needed for specific optimizations.
+A: While optimizations are undeniably crucial, they often involve intricate analyses in topology and mathematics, which fall beyond the scope of a project primarily centered on the practical aspects of application development from an engineering perspective.

 Q: What’s the computational complexity of your solution?